 The respondent set off from Bihac, Bosnia with a group of single men from Afghanistan.
-On the first day after they entered Croatia, the police discovered the group; 25 people were taken and pushed back.
+The respondent described that on the first day after they entered Croatia, the police discovered the group; 25 people were taken and pushed back.
 Those who escaped continued on their journey, eventually joining another group.

 However, the respondent and a friend were on their own after they escaped.
-They did not either phones or GPS.
+They did not have phones or GPS.
 At this time it started to snow.
 They went to a village to gather some sticks to make a fire to warm themselves, not knowing what to do.
 They continued on through Rijeka.
-Around 6pm, on the road towards Trieste, “commandos” caught them – these officers wore dark green (in line with the uniforms of the special police), greeted them politely, told them they had to leave and took them to the capital city.
+Around 6pm, on the road towards Trieste, “commandos” caught them – these officers wore dark green, greeted them politely, told them they had to leave and took them to the capital city.
 At some point they discovered that the respondent and his friend had escaped previously and their attitudes changed.

 In Zagreb, they were not permitted to leave the vehicle, a van, that they were in.
 They were given water, but no food, even though they asked for it, being in a weakened state from their long walk and the cold weather.
 They were kept in the van for two nights and one day and were not allowed to leave the van even to relieve themselves.
 The man making this report told his friend to use a bottle, to relieve himself, because the police were angry if they did so in the car.

 An additional group of seven people, three of whom were Kurdish, were brought to join them in the van.
 They were then taken to the border where other officers awaited them.
 These officers wore dark blue uniforms, black masks, and gold lights on their heads – the respondent referred to them as being from the “bled group,” it is unclear what this means.

 There were five officers: One to watch, two to check bodies and two to beat the men.
 The men were called two-by-two.
 First, they were checked completely, they were forced to remove their clothing and the officers even looked inside their mouths.
 Then the other officers beat then,